“Acacia Learning Limited/AL/Our” means we the company who provide the course and all persons acting on behalf of the company.

 b.
 In addition to course fees, students attending CIPD Advanced level Diploma and AAT courses will be required to pay examination fees.
 Examination fees depend on the type of course.
 It is the student’s responsibility to ensure that examination fees are paid on time.

 c.
 In addition to course fees, students will also be required to pay awarding body membership fees.
 Membership fees depend on the type of course and will be payable directly to the awarding body.
 It is the student’s responsibility to ensure that membership fees are paid.
-Student needs to become a member within one month from the enrolment date.
+Students need to become a member within one month from the enrolment date of their course.

 d.
 You should ensure that any information you provide to us (including without limitation your name, phone number, email address, date of birth and postal address) is complete, accurate and current and that you notify us immediately of any changes.

 e.
 Students can amend their bookings up to 7 (seven days) before the module start date.
 Please note if the classes are amended after that date or there is a ‘no show’, an admin fee of £50+VAT will be payable.

 f.
 AL reserves the right to cancel, move or merge any class where there is insufficient demand or any other justifiable reason to do so.
 For cancelled classes AL will offer an alternative class.

 g.
 If a student is required to re-sit the module this will incur an extra module charge as per AL’s published pricelist.

 h.
 AL’s CIPD Advanced Level Diploma students are able to undertake a CIPD exam on only two occasions per exam as a student of AL. Before taking the CIPD exam, students have to attend an exam revision workshop and complete a mock exam.
 If a student fails the same CIPD exam twice he/she would need to study the full module again (module fee payable) or withdraw from the course with certification only for the modules already completed.